 WHAT TO EXPECT DURING A MICROBLADING APPOINTMENT

-A typical microblading appointment lasts 2 to 3 hours.
+A typical microblading appointment lasts 2 hours.
 A touch up appointment lasts anywhere from 30 minutes to 2 hours, depending on the amount of work that needs touching up.

 All microblading requires a second touch up appointment, because all client’s skin is different and receives the ink differently.
 It's impossible to accurately predict how a pigment will be affected by a client’s undertones.